dw7cd/zfs_scrubstat/README.md

 If you wish to run the test, run the script with 'sudo ./zfs_scrub.sh --test'.
 This will create a pair of loopback files in your /tmp taking up 80% of your free /tmp space, then fill 90% of that with random data.
 Then it will test the script functionality using this temp data, and clean up after itself.

 Final option is to just query whether a scrub is currently running.
 To do this, run 'sudo ./zfs_scrub.sh --check <your_pool_name>'.
 It is mostly intended for the test option, but exists.

+## Wish List

+Make it non-blinky by only updating the changes in the zpool status output.